 If you are travelling on a restricted budget, it is important to ensure you have access to enough money to cover unexpected costs.
 For example, you may have a problem that prevents you taking your scheduled flight.
 Restrictions, such as tickets being non-refundable or non-transferable, apply to most discounted airfares, or you may need to pay a substantial fee to change your travel dates.
 If you lose your passport you will be delayed and you will have to pay for a replacement.
 If you fall ill and need medical treatment, even if you have insurance, it is likely you will need to cover some costs yourself.
 At the minimum, it is essential to have access to enough money to cover a replacement ticket home and several nights hotel accommodation, plus extra money for unexpected emergencies.

 Suvarnabhumi International Airport, also known as the New Bangkok International Airport, is located in Samut Prakan Province, 25 kilometres east of Bangkok.
 Suvarnabhumi International Airport is the main airport for international and domestic flights for Bangkok.
 Don Mueang airport, located 24 kilometres north of Bangkok, is used for domestic and international flights.
 Australians should be aware of the airport they will use and ensure there is sufficient transit time if arriving and departing from different airports.
-The distance between these two airports is 47 kilometers and the driving time can be up to two hours depending on traffic conditions.
-Details of airports in Thailand can be found at the website of Airports of Thailand.
+The distance between these two airports is 47 kilometres and the driving time can be up to two hours depending on traffic conditions.

 Service counters at Suvarnabhumi and Don Mueang International Airports may provide information on transport to the city and hotels.